Amicus Brief Urges Supreme Court To Limit Nationwide Class ActionsNovember 4, 2020

 More specifically, can a federal district court entertain a national or multi-state class action even though the court would have no jurisdiction over the nonresident class members’ claims if filed as individual suits?
 Federal district courts are divided on this question, and whether, or how, Bristol-Myers applies.
 The petitioner in IQVIA, Inc. v.
 Mussat, No. 20-510, is asking the Supreme Court to review the class-action personal jurisdiction issue not addressed in Bristol-Myers, and hold that the principles of specific personal jurisdiction identified and applied in that also govern federal class actions.

-I have filed an amicus brief on behalf of the Atlantic Legal Foundation urging the Supreme Court to grant review.
+The Atlantic Legal Foundation has filed an amicus brief urging the Supreme Court to grant review.

 Issue Areas: Civil Justice; Class-Action Fairness; Free Enterprise